kepbod/ivim/README.md

  * Ctags generates an index (or tag) file of language objects found in source files that allows these items to be quickly and easily located by a text editor or other utility.
 I recommend you to use [Exuberant Ctags](http://ctags.sourceforge.net/).

-## Notes

- * This configuration refers to many other famous Vim configurations (mainly contain [spf13-vim](https://github.com/spf13/spf13-vim), [Champions' Configuration](https://github.com/mutewinter/dot_vim) and [Steve's Configuration](https://github.com/sjl/dotfiles/tree/master/vim)), so there may be some unavoidable errors in it, but I have tried my best to make it work well.
-If you have any questions, please feel free to contact me!
-Thanks!

 ## Features